open-resources/physics_bank/content/public/008.Energy/Conservation of Energy/ball_race/ball_race.md

     fixed-order: true
 myst:
   substitutions:
-    params:
-      vars:
-        title: Ball Race
+    params_vars_title: Ball Race
-      part1:
-        ans1:
-          value: It depends on the horizontal location of the U-shaped dip.It is not possible to predict this with 100% certainty.
+    params_part1_ans1_value: It depends on the horizontal location of the U-shaped dip.It is not possible to predict this with 100% certainty.
-        ans2:
-          value: It depends on the height of the dip.
+    params_part1_ans2_value: It depends on the height of the dip.
-        ans3:
-          value: They reach the end of the track at the same time.
+    params_part1_ans3_value: They reach the end of the track at the same time.
-        ans4:
-          value: Ball B will reach the end of the track first.
+    params_part1_ans4_value: Ball B will reach the end of the track first.
-        ans5:
-          value: Ball A will reach the end of the track first.
+    params_part1_ans5_value: Ball A will reach the end of the track first.
 ---
-# {{ params.vars.title }}
+# {{ params_vars_title }}
 Two identical balls, Ball A and Ball B are launched with the same initial velocity $v$ along a pair of tracks.
 The first track with Ball A, is a straight track.
 The second track with Ball B, has a "U"-shaped dip in the middle so the ball goes down and then back up.